bak/mongo_populator/README.md

     MongoPopulator.items(10..20) # populates array with random words MongoPopulator.array('red', 'green', 'blue') # saves `['red', 'green', 'blue']` exactly

+To persist a static dictionary to your document, use #dictionary.

+    MongoPopulator.dictionary(:name => "Mongo", :type => "db")

+To persist an array of static dictionaries, pass them to #array.

+    MongoPopulator.array({:name => "mongo", :type => "db"}, {:name => "fluffy", :type => "kitty"})

 Setting an attribute to nil prevents that attribute being set.
+This is useful when you only want a field to appear in *some* documents

     ...
     address.state = nil if address.country != "United States"